Photodynamic therapy is a treatment for non melanoma skin cancer and an experimental treatment for some other types of cancer.

 - wind pipe (bronchus)

-PDT is mainly used to shrink larger cancers that are blocking the airway or food pipe.
+You might have PDT to shrink larger cancers that are blocking the airway or food pipe.
 It can relieve symptoms and help people to breathe or swallow more easily.

-It may sometimes be used to treat very early stage cancers in the lung or food pipe when people are not well enough to have other treatments.
+It is also sometimes a treatment for very early stage cancers in the lung or food pipe when people are not well enough to have other treatments.

 You might have a thin tube put up your nose or into your throat to give the treatment if the cancer is in the head area.